jhu-statprogramming-fall-2022/biostat840-project3-pkgdown-yixuan-chen-elisa/github-vignettes/errors.md

-Caculating errors for multi-estimate metrics requires [error propagation](https://en.wikipedia.org/wiki/Propagation_of_uncertainty) (e.g., total days which includes participation rate & average days) .
+Caculating errors for multi-estimate metrics requires [error propagation](https://en.wikipedia.org/wiki/Propagation_of_uncertainty) (e.g., total days which depends on participation rate & average days) .
 I haven’t implemented these computations here, but existing packages address this need.
 Package [propagate](https://cran.r-project.org/web/packages/propagate/index.html) is one I’ve used, but have found tricky to implement.
 Package